-Finally, on behalf of the Board of Directors, I present to you the financial results of MUFG Bank (Malaysia) Berhad for the year ended 31 March 2021.
+On behalf of the Board of Directors, I am pleased to present to you the financial results of MUFG Bank (Malaysia) Berhad for the year ended 31 March 2022.
+The Bank managed to register an operating income of RM518.8 million.
+The pre-tax profit ended RM346.84 million while the net profit after tax registered RM214.87 million.

-Despite the many challenges and uncertainties posed by external factors, for the financial year ended 31 March 2021, the Bank managed to register an operating revenue of RM515.2 million.
-The pre-tax profit was RM370.5 million while the net profit after tax was RM306.3 million.
-The operating income was attained with the continuous effort to increase business volume transactions, market share and financing activities with large corporate deals.
+The operating income was attained with the continuous effort to meet the evolving needs of our customers, continuing trust on the Bank while the offering of new products and solutions has led to increased business volume, banking transactions, coupled with new financing activities to corporates.